 The model we present here combines several elements that are rarely found together in other Galactic models.
 The dynamical coherence links the gravitational potential to all the Galactic components.
 The stellar distribution functions, density and kinematics, are themselves consistent with the potential.
 Moreover, the stellar populations are described using the most recent evolutionary tracks.

-\cite{2012MNRAS.426.1324B} built a $f({\bt J})$ axisymmetric Galactic model based on actions, an approach also using St\"ackel potentials as we have developed in this study.
-Thus his stellar distribution functions are stationary as in our model.
+\cite{2012MNRAS.426.1324B} built a $f(J)$ axisymmetric Galactic model based on actions, an approach that also uses St\"ackel potentials as we have developed in this study.
+The stellar distribution functions of this latter author are stationary as in our model.
 He derived a realistic potential for the MW and a fit to RAVE and SDSS data \citep{Binney2012MNRAS.426.1328B}.
-However, he found that "the thick disc has to be hotter vertically than radially, a prediction that it will be possible to test in the near future".
+However, he found that 'the thick disc has to be hotter vertically than radially, a prediction that it will be possible to test in the near future'.
 However, we suspect that the stellar samples used to constrain his model were not large enough for the large number of free parameters of the model.
-To our knowledge this prediction has not been confirmed and our model does not present this feature.
-In our model the ratio $\sigma_R/\sigma_z$ for the thick disc is markedly smaller than the one of the thin disc.
+To our knowledge, this prediction has not yet been confirmed and our model does not present this feature.
+In our model, the ratio $\sigma_R/\sigma_z$ for the thick disc is markedly smaller than that of the thin disc.